ajtroup1/Speakeasy/README.md

     - Expects no payload (just query params)
     - Returns a 200 on successful execution

+- Search for a user
+    - Endpoint `users/search/{searchParam}`
+    - Method: GET
+    - Expects no payload (just query params)
+    - Returns a 200 on successful execution

 - Register users
     - Endpoint: `/register`
     - Method: POST